Ls1771/CSC-449-Repository/README.md

 -	This repository is for the upcoming class-collaboration assignment.
--	Make sure to consistently add, subtract, and update this repository.
+-	Please make sure to consistently add, subtract, and update this repository.
+- The project has been linked in the "Projects" tab.
+Check off your To-do list periodically.
+- Remember *VERSION CONTROL*!
+(Java)